gsclara/City4CFD_workshop/README.md

 # City4CFD_workshop
 City4CFD (https://github.com/tudelft3d/City4CFD) workshop where we support compilation as well a running reconstruction cases online.
 The workshop will be held on 27th of October 2025.

+The workshop will be composed of two parts (times in CEST):

+* 14:00-15:00: Session for support on compilation issues (those who did not manage to compile the code/install docker should join)
+* 15:00-16:30: Session for reconstruction and capabilities from City4CFD overview as well a limitations

+An invitation will be sent to you via email upon registration.

+Workshop organizers and contributors: Akshay Patil, Ivan Pađen, Hugo Ledoux, Clara Garcia-Sanchez.

+Questions/remarks: C.Garcia-Sanchez@tudelft.nl